INTRODUCTION

 - the provision for an appeal to the Board of Management.

-Where a suspension brings the total number of days for which the pupil has been suspended in the current school year to twenty days the parent(s)/guardian(s) will be informed of their right to appeal to the Secretary General of the Department of Education and Science under Section 29 or the Education Act 1998 and will be provide with information on the submission of such an appeal.
+Where a suspension brings the total number of days for which the pupil has been suspended in the current school year to twenty days, the parent(s)/guardian(s) will be informed of their right to appeal to the Secretary General of the Department of Education under Section 29 or the Education Act 1998 and will be provided with information on the submission of such an appeal.

 Definition of Expulsion: